borine/bluealsa-simple-handsfree/README.md

 ### bluealsa-simple-pairable

 This is a one-shot service that puts the hands-free unit into pairing mode.
-It consists of just a `systemd` service unit file.
+It consists of just a [Systemd] service unit file.
 This service should not be enabled to run automatically; to switch the unit to pairing mode, run
 ```
 systemctl start bluealsa-simple-pairable
 ```